majkinetor/isense-x/trunk/readme.txt

 TO-DO
 -----
-- Functions
-- User variables and functions
+- User variables and functions from includes
 - Language definition file so it is able to work with other languages.